The Penthouse: War in Life: Shim Su-ryeon/Na Ae-gyo's family

-Joo Dan-tae (Baek Joon-ki) and Na Ae-kyo's son; Cheon Seo-jin and Shim Su-ryeon's stepson; Ha Eun-byeol, Joo Seok-kyung and Min Seol-ah's step brother.
+Joo Dan-tae (Baek Joon-ki) and Na Ae-gyo's son; Shim Su-ryeon's stepson; Ha Eun-byeol, Joo Seok-kyung and Min Seol-ah's step brother.
 He is a calm, self-contained, and observant piano student who protects his twin sister, Seok-kyung, from their abusive father.
 Because of his father's evil deeds, he slowly becomes resentful towards him as the series progresses.
 He falls in love with Bae Ro-na, despite Ha Eun-byeol's jealousy and his twin sister's vehement disapproval.